atroudi/Rheem-CostML/README.md

 PS: Log generation is ensured by the `rheem-profiler` module.

 # Overview
-The contained ML technics currently used are: Linear regression, Random forest, Neural networks, Deep neural networks.
+The employed ML technics currently used are: Linear regression, Random forest, Neural networks, Deep neural networks.
 All technics are running on keras ontop of tensorFlow.

 ## How to Learn Rheem Cost model